DuncanWalter/create-reducer/README.md

 # @dwalter/create-reducer

-`create-reducer` is a tiny (1kb) utility for quickly declaring strongly typed, reusable reducer logic.
+`create-reducer` is a tiny (1kb) utility for declaring strongly typed, reusable reducer logic.
+If you know [robodux](https://github.com/neurosnap/robodux), `create-reducer` will feel like a variation on a familiar theme.

 ## What is a Reducer?